kirkby/kirkby/README.md

 ## Hi there 👋

 Used to be in tech, now in education.
-Haven't looked back.